 I offer singing lessons in Vancouver, BC at two locations or via Skype, depending on what day your lesson is.
 I teach in central Vancouver area, very close to transit stops.
 The exact lesson address is given upon booking.

 As long as you have a stable high-speed internet connection, and a decent camera, Skype is an excellent way of way of keeping up with your regular lessons without having to deal with a commute, traffic or transit.
 If you live outside the Vancouver area, or you are not able to make it in person for a lesson, but you would still like to keep up with your lessons, consider booking a Skype lesson.
+If you have limited knowledge of music, it may be easier for you to come in person for your first lesson to learn the scale patterns and tools and then follow-up lessons may be on Skype.

 How long are the lessons?